QuantiusBenignus/BlahST/README.md

 - *wsiml* for multilingual users,
 - *wsiAI* for users who want to also speak with a local large language model using llama.cpp or a llamafile.
 - *blooper* is an experimental tool for continouous dictation that will exit if a longer pause is detected.
-- *blahstbot* is a tool for spoken chat with a local (LAN) LLM, performing low-latency speech-to(-text-to)-speech spoken conversation and making the LLM responce available to (auto)paste.
+- *blahstbot* is a tool for spoken chat with a local (LAN) LLM, performing low-latency speech-to(-text-to)-speech conversation and making the LLM responce available to (auto)paste.

 ```mermaid
 flowchart LR